TheMirageProject/specTapular/README.md

 	  ]
 	}

-1. Each test file exports a test suite object to `exports.default`
+1. Each test file exports a `test suite` object to `exports.default`
-2. The keys of that test suite object are the name of a test group
+2. The keys of that test suite object are the name of a `test group`
-3. The the test group has an array of tests
+3. The the `test group` has an array of `tests`
 4. The each test in that array is an object that includes:
-	1. name: "The Description of the Test"
+	1. `name` : "The Description of the Test"
-	2. 	assert: The function that will be used to evaluate if actual and expected are the same.
+	2. `assert` : The function that will be used to evaluate if actual and expected are the same.
-	3. actual: Excercise your code base here
+	3. `actual` : Excercise your code base here
-	4. 	expected: plop down what your test case should evaluate to
+	4. `expected` : plop down what your test case should evaluate to

 #### Using a TestGen Function (or Higher-Order-Test-Functions)
 <!-- Hardly resisting the urge to call them HOTs -->